NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/managing.rst

 A subset of JSON can be mapped directly to Python builtin objects.
 We call this "JSON-compatible-Python", or ``py_json`` for short.
-Essentially, it is Python that can be saved-to and loaded-from JSON losslessly: arbitrarily nested lists, dicts, strings, numbers, and booleans.
+Essentially, it is Python that can be saved-to and loaded-from JSON losslessly: arbitrarily nested lists, dicts, strings, numbers, and bools.

 Creating an ``Oil`` object
 ..........................